mialkin/docs/programming/scrum/scrum.md

 ### Scrum master

-**Scrum master** is a servant leader of the team responsible for protecting the team and the proccess, running the meetings and keeping things going.
+**Scrum master** is a servant leader of the team responsible for protecting the team and the process, running the meetings and keeping things going.

 ### Team